Shaolin Cosmos Qigong: The 18 Lohan Hands

 What to expect in a class

-In each class, I guide the practice step by step, allowing time to move, rest, and notice.
 There is space at the end for questions or reflections, though sharing is always optional.

 Classes are suitable for all levels of experience.
 There is no requirement to be fit, flexible, or familiar with Qigong.
 The emphasis is on meeting your own pace, rather than performing forms correctly.